 The seaside town of Positano consists of craggy cliffs that pop up out of the Tyrrhenian Sea.
 There are Pastel Colored homes that are stacked one atop the other as they climb the mountainside clinging to it as they go upward from the Sea.
 The sheer cliffs of Positano ascend almost straight up to quite high heights into the quaint hamlets of Montepertuso and Nocella.
 The towns flora consist of Lemon and Olive Trees with numerous gardens that sprout such vegetation as; Pomodoro, Oranges, Peaches, Whisteria, Cucuzza, Eggplants, Basilico, Zucchini, Rosemarino, Sage, Wild Oregano, and Daisy’s and a multitude of wild-flowers, and fruits and vegetables of the region.
 Jasmine Trees line the streets and Bougainvillea can be seen everywhere.
 Whether the Flora is edible or not, it’s there to see and smell, and boy are these aromas oh so wonderful to smell.
 The aroma of Jasmine is just one example.

 I was 23 when I first visited Positano and the Devine Coast, and that first trip I shall never forget, from that first approach sitting aboard the Blue Cita Bus as it wound its way from Meta on to Positano, that whole ride on that bus, each and every turn opened a new and most spectacular view filled with sights that I shall never forget.
 Those remarkable views from the road high above the sea were breathtaking, and so completely beautiful, I was absolutely flabbergasted by the sights spread out before, as the Blue Bus made its way.
-It may sound cliché, but one must really go to Positano, Capri, and the Amalfi Coast for themselves to be able to truly appreciate the full breath of this unmatched beauty on The Devine Coast.
+It may sound cliché, but one must really go to Positano, Capri, and the Amalfi Coast for themselves to be able to truly appreciate the full breath of this unmatched beauty at this place, known as The Devine Coast.

-Whether looking in magazines, in a guidebook, or on the onternet, you’ll find thousands of beautiful pictures of each and every corner of this coast, but of course, there is nothing quite like being there yourself.
+Whether looking in magazines, in a guidebook, or on the internet, you’ll find thousands of beautiful pictures of each and every corner of this coast, but of course, there is nothing quite like being there and seeing it for yourself.
 Positano captivates, and once there, you my friends will be hooked for the rest of your lives.

 One night when I was walking home from work at John’s Italian Restaurant, I ran into some friends.
 It was just one week before my first European trip to Italy, France, and Spain.
 I ran into my friend Alma who was with her friend, the poet Rene Ricard.
-I said “Hello,” and Alma introduced me to Rene.
-The three of us were chatting on 2nd Avenue when I happened to mention that I was going to Italy, and Rene asked me, “where in Italy?”
-When I told Rene I was going to Rome, Florence, Barcelona, Venice, and Positano, Rene got quite excited and wanted to tell me all the good places to go to.
-He told me I should stay at the Hotel Locarno in Rome near the Piazza di Popolo and that I had to visit the twin churches of Santa Maria Montesanto and Santa Maria Mircoli, and that I had to go for a Campari at one Rosati’s across the piazza from the churches.
-Rene recommended a hotel in Venice that I can’t remember the name of, and he said that I had to have a Bellini at Harry’s Bar and a Cappuccino at Florian’s in the Piazza San Marco, which of course I did, for as with Positano, Paris, and Rome, everyone should see at least once.
+I said “Hello,” and Alma introduced me to Rene, and the three of us were chatting on 2nd Avenue when I happened to mention that I was going to Italy.
+Rene asked me, “where in Italy?”
+I told Rene I was going to Rome, Florence, Barcelona, Venice, and Positano.
+Rene got quite excited and wanted to tell me all the good places to go to.
+He told me I should stay at the Hotel Locarno in Rome near the Piazza di Popolo and that I had to visit the twin churches of Santa Maria Montesanto and Santa Maria Mircoli, and that I had to go for a Campari at Rosati’s across the piazza from the churches.
+Rene recommended a hotel in Venice that I can’t remember the name of, and he said that I had to have a Bellini at Harry’s Bar and a Cappuccino at Florian’s in the Piazza San Marco, which of course I did, for as with Positano, Paris, and Rome, everyone should see these places at least once.

 Rene told me that I should stay at the nice little hotel Villa Maria Antonietta in Positano where Rene had stayed with his mother the previous Summer.
-He wrote me a note to give to Signora, Carmen stating that I was a friend of his and for them to take good care of me.
+He wrote me a note to give to la Signora Carmen stating that I was a friend of his and for them to take good care of me.
 Rene told me that I should have my espresso and my early evening Apertivo (a Negroni) at Bar DeMartino, and that I just had to have the Spaghetti Vongole at Da Vincenzo’s which he said, was “the World’s best.”

 So, with all of my friends suggestions and advice, and my new copy of Frommer’s Europe on $40 a day, my American Express Travelers Checks, and my two bags of luggage, I was on my way to Italy, with Spain, and the French Riviera in-between.